tylercamp/twvault/app/README.md

 # Project Overview

 ## TW.Vault.Migration
 Used to initialize a Postgres database with all necessary schemas, tables, and stored procedures.
+This was generated using the `dotnet ef migrate` tool, but some manual tweaks to the codebase were required to get it working, which have since been reverted since they were only necessary for generating migrations.
+I don't recall the exact details, but when updating the Migration tool, tinkering and troubleshooting will be necessary.
+Make sure not to change existing migration steps - new changes should go into a new migration step instead.

 ## TW.ConfigurationFetcher
 A tool for automatically fetching config info for Tribal Wars game servers and storing in Vault DB.